This post contains affiliate links.

 Spaghetti or ragu is always a favorite, but have you ever tried making it with lamb?
 Making spicy lamb ragu/spaghetti sauce just might change your life.
 It will add some bold new flavoring to the sauce and it could become your new favorite way to have ragu.
 Plus, this is a fairly easy way to get rid of all your leftover meat.

-You can go hereOpens in a new tab. for a couple of other ideas!
+You can go here for a couple of other ideas!